AIcodeAcademy/full_stack_blueprint/.ai/builder/sql.plan.template.md

 - [ ] Create or update the `/src/sql` folder with the SQL commands
 @for(table of tables){
 - [ ] Create if not exists a file called `{{table.name}}.sql.json`
-- [ ] Fill it or update it with the SQL commands
+- [ ] Fill it or update it with the SQL commands, respecting naming conventions
 - [ ] Add the seed data as an array of objects to the `SEED` property if needed }